-You may remember earlier in the course, when we were discussion transmission congestion and Locational Marginal Prices, that in the presence of transmission congestion the RTO winds up with extra money left over after paying the generators the LMP at their location for all energy produced.
+You may remember earlier in the course, when we were discussing transmission congestion and Locational Marginal Prices, that in the presence of transmission congestion the RTO winds up with extra money left over after paying the generators the LMP at their location for all energy produced.
 We had called this extra money the "congestion rent" or the "merchandizing surplus" and you may still be wondering what the RTO does with that extra money.

-In this lesson we'll see how the congestion rent is tied up with one of the key ways that suppliers and consumers can hedge volatility in LMPs.
+In this lesson, we'll see how the congestion rent is tied up with one of the key ways that suppliers and consumers can hedge volatility in LMPs.
 These financial instruments, known as Financial Transmission Rights or FTRs, are the main topic of this lesson.

 By the end of this lesson, you should be able to: